Jacques Marette: Political career

 Marette was elected municipal counselor for the 9th sector of Paris in March 1959, and in April 1959 took a seat in the Senate as substitute for Edmond Michelet, who had been appointed Minister of Justice.
 He left the Senate in the spring of 1962.

 When Georges Pompidou formed his government Marette replaced Michel Maurice-Bokanowski as Minister of Posts and Telecommunications.

 Marette ran successfully for election to the Senate for the 17th district of the Seine in November 1962, but resigned his seat to Bernard Rocher so he could remain in the government.

 Marette was Minister of Posts and Telecommunications from 15 April 1962 to 1 April 1967.

 On 10 July 1962 a NASA rocket put the Telstar communications satellite into low Earth orbit.
 The satellite was not stationary relative to the Earth's surface, but orbited every 2 hours and 37 minutes.
-This reduced the length of time when satellite programs could be seen in both Europe and the USA to fifteen minutes.
+This reduced the length of time when satellite programs could be seen in both Europe and the US to fifteen minutes.

 Marette took the opportunity of the first test to make an unscheduled broadcast.

 This was followed by a recorded variety program starring Yves Montand.
 Marette had broken an agreement with the BBC to limit the first broadcast to a test pattern and sound, and the result was a major dispute between the broadcasters.

 On 24 November 1965 Marette made the first dialed telephone call from France to Britain, where he talked to Tony Benn, his counterpart.

 Marette left the Ministry on 1 April 1967.